 So Mindfulness enhances therapy, is that right?

 Yes, many take very well to Mindfulness because learning to be non-judgmental about their intrusive thoughts frees them from ruminations.
-The chance of attempting to divert from the intrusive thoughts therefore becomes less likely.
-In a nutshell, the aim is to Acknowledge unwanted thoughts are there; to Accept the thoughts as intrusive and nothing more; and to then Allow the thoughts to come and go without negative appraisal and compulsive responses.
+They learn to Acknowledge unwanted thoughts are there, to Accept the thoughts as intrusive and nothing more, and to then Allow the thoughts to come and go without giving into compulsions.

-How does Mindfulness help with emotions such as guilt and shame?
+How does Mindfulness help with emotions such as guilt and shame within a pure-obsessional manifestation?

 It teaches someone that it’s counterproductive to dwell on these emotions.
 Guilt and shame are best seen as intrusive and treated as such.
 For example, just like an intrusive thought might be about harm and Acknowledging it, Accepting it, and Allowing it to come and go, the same would apply to guilt, shame and disgust.
 This is because the harm obsession is null and void; therefore, guilt and other destructive emotions would be misplaced.